For Professionals and Providers

 What about non-English speakers?

-Family Caregiver Navigator uses on-demand interpretation services to serve non-English speakers via telephone in dozens of languages.
-Email and text communication is only available in English at this time.
-Spanish outreach materials will be available in late fall of 2020.
+Family Caregiver Navigator has two Spanish speaking navigators.
+As needed, navigators use on-demand interpretation services to serve non-English speakers via telephone in dozens of languages.
+Email and text communication is available in English and Spanish.
+Spanish outreach materials are available.

 How can my organization work with Family Caregiver Navigator to create a mutual referral process?